dh73/Gentoo-Config/README.md

 # Gentoo Linux Configuration
 This is my Gentoo configuration files for the **tau** server, which have the following hardware:
+*Yeah, I have two RAM memories of different frequencies, due an issue with Amazon which sent erroneous product.
+Tried refund but RAM was expensive/neccesary that time*.

 ```bash
 tau
     description: Desktop Computer